akhenakh/mbmatch/README.md

 mbmatch
 =======

-An MBTiles server for PBF, which is also a map matcher.
+An MBTiles server for PBF.

 Pass it an openmaptiles mbtiles file datasource, it can serve the map without an internet connection.